Directly Master Service Agreement

 8.5.
 Severability.
 If any provision of this Agreement is, for any reason, held to be invalid, prohibited, or otherwise unenforceable by legal authority of competent jurisdiction, the other provisions of this Agreement will remain enforceable and the invalid or unenforceable provision will be deemed modified so that it is valid and enforceable to the maximum extent permitted by law.

-8.7.
+8.6.
 Notices.
-Except for the exercise of the Opt-Out Right, each party must deliver all notices, consents, and approvals required or permitted under this Agreement in writing to the other party at the address listed on the Order Form by courier, by certified or registered mail (postage prepaid and return receipt requested), or by a nationally-recognized overnight carrier.
+Except as specifically provided for in the applicable Order Form, each party must deliver all notices, consents, and approvals required or permitted under this Agreement in writing to the other party at the address listed on the Order Form, by certified or registered mail (postage prepaid and return receipt requested), or by a nationally-recognized overnight carrier.
 Any such notice will be effective upon receipt, refusal of delivery, or (at latest) three days after notice is sent.
 Each party may change such party’s address for receipt of notice by giving notice of such change to the other party.

-8.8.
+8.7.
 Independent Contractor Relationship.
-Directly’s relation to Customer under this Agreement is that of an independent contractor.
-Nothing in this Agreement is intended or should be construed to create a partnership, joint venture, or employer-employee relationship between Customer and Directly.
+Nothing in this Agreement is intended or should be construed to create a partnership, joint venture, or employer-employee relationship between Customer and Directly, Directly and Experts, or Customer and Experts.
 Directly will take no position with respect to or on any tax return or application for benefits, or in any proceeding directly or indirectly involving Directly, that is inconsistent with Directly being an independent contractor (and not an employee) of Customer.
 Directly is not the agent of Customer and is not authorized, and must not represent to any third party that Directly is authorized, to make any commitment or otherwise act on behalf of Customer.

-8.9 Force Majeure.
-Nonperformance of either party will be excused to the extent that performance is rendered impossible by any reason where failure to perform is beyond the reasonable control of the non-performing party.
+8.8 Force Majeure.
+Nonperformance by either party will be excused to the extent that performance is rendered impossible by any reason where failure to perform is beyond the reasonable control of the non-performing party.